The Colonial Knot--a Substitute for the French Knot

 French knots give nearly everyone trouble.
 For years I fumed and fussed over making them.
 They always came undone or pulled through to the back of the work.
 They were uneven in size.
 Occasionally, one would turn out correctly, but I never could figure out why.
 I finally decided it was some kind of weird alchemy that I could never hope to fathom.
 Meanwhile, charts kept asking for French knots!

 I heard about the Colonial knot, but the diagram of how to do one was very unclear.
-Finally Barbara Joyce taught me how to do Colonial knots.
+Finally, a friend taught me how to do Colonial knots.
 I have never done a French knot again.
 If you're having trouble with knot stitches, try the Colonial knot.
 I'm betting it'll be your choice, too, and you can laugh with perfect confidence when a chart calls for dozens of knots!
 You can even do these knots easily with metallic and other "balky" fibers!
 I promise you can make these knots.
 If I can, you can!

 Send the needle up through the fabric.
 Put your work on the table on in your lap.
 You'll need both hands.